Gaṇasaṅgha: Historical records

 The Arthashastra, an ancient Indian handbook for monarchs on how to rule efficiently, sometimes referred to as "The Prince of Ancient India", also contains a chapter on how to deal with the sanghas (assemblies), which includes injunctions on manipulating the noble leaders.
 Yet the chapter does not mention how to influence the mass of the citizens, indicating that the gana sangha is more of an aristocratic or oligarchical body, rather than democracy in a modern or even Athenian sense.

-Outside Indian sources, Diodorus, a Greek historian who wrote two centuries after the time of Alexander the Great's invasion of India (now Pakistan and northwest India) mentions, without offering any detail, that independent and democratic states existed in India.
-Modern scholars note the word democracy at the time of the 3rd century BC and later suffered from degradation and could mean any autonomous state, no matter how oligarchic in nature.
+Outside Indian sources, Diodorus, a Greek historian who wrote two centuries after the time of Alexander the Great's invasion of India (now Pakistan and northwest India) mentions that independent and democratic states existed in India.

 Scholars differ over how best to describe the gana sangha governments, and the vague, sporadic quality of the evidence allows for wide disagreements.
 Some emphasize the central role of the assemblies and thus tout them as democracies; other scholars focus on the upper-class domination of the leadership and possible control of the assembly and see an oligarchy or an aristocracy.

-Another issue is the persistence of the four-tiered Varna class system.
-The duties and privileges on the members of each particular caste - rigid enough to prohibit someone sharing a meal with those of another order - might have affected the roles members were expected to play in the state, regardless of the formality of the institutions.
-The absence of any concrete notion of citizen equality across these varna system boundaries leads many scholars to claim that the true nature of gana sanghas is not comparable to truly democratic institutions.
-According to Thapar, there were only two classes in gana-sanghas, the kshatriya rajakula and the dasa-karmakara.
-The Kshatriyas of gana-sanghas did not follow the historical Vedic religion, which lead one Brahmin-authored source to call them degenerate Kshatriyas or Shudras.
-The dasa-karmakara composed of domestic slaves and hired labourers who worked the land.
+The rulers always belonged to warrior class.
+This is mentioned in Hindu, Buddhist and Jain texts.
+The aristocrats were always from kshatriya (warrior) class.
+This leads many scholars to claim that the true nature of gana sanghas is not comparable to truly democratic institutions.